CallAlternative

 Google Voice is popular because it is familiar, relatively easy to use, and connected to the Google ecosystem.
 It works well for people who want a persistent number and basic calling tied to their Google account.

-But Google Voice is not always the cleanest fit if your main goal is quick, flexible browser calling, especially for international or situational use.
-Depending on your needs, CallAlternative can feel lighter and more direct.
+But Google Voice is not always the cleanest fit if your main goal is quick, flexible browser calling, especially for international, travel, or account-support use.
+Depending on your needs, CallAlternative can feel lighter and more direct because the job is simple: open the browser, dial the number, and make the call.

 Choose Google Voice if you want: